Sheaves of Higher Categories on Generalised Spaces: Applications in geometry and field theory

 \subsubsection{Diffeomorphism actions in smooth functorial field theories}

-Things are different for smooth FFTs.
+The picture changes when we pass to smooth FFTs.
 These differ from TQFTs in several ways: most importantly, we would like to decorate the manifolds underlying objects and morphisms in $\sfBord_d$ with additional geometric structure, and we would like to keep track of how the value of a field theory varies when we vary this additional geometric structure.
 In the most common and relevant case the additional structure consists of a smooth map to a fixed background manifold $M$.
 We restrict our attention to this case here.
+Smooth FFTs were introduced by Stolz and Teichner in~\cite{ST:SuSy_FTs_and_generalised_coho}.
+For background, we refer the reader there; the specific formalism employed in this paper was developed in~\cite{BW:Smooth_OCFFTs}.

 \begin{remark} One can set up smooth FFTs with geometric structures in a fully general way: the additional data is modelled by a section of a (higher) sheaf on a site of families of $d$-manifolds and embeddings; we refer the reader to~\cite{LS:1d_smooth_FFTs, GP:Smooth_Geo_Bord} for the full framework. \qen \end{remark}